About Excel Group

 Guidelines, Regulations and Certifications

-Guidelines, regulations, and certifications in the transportation industry are created to protect the consumer and ensure a check and balances with all the components of cold chain logistics.
-While there are many, here are some that pertain particularly to cold chain logistics:
+Guidelines, regulations, and certifications are created in the transportation industry to protect consumers and ensure accountability for all the parties involved in cold chain logistics.
+Although there are many guidelines that apply, there are some that are specifically related to cold chain logistics.

 FDA – FDA regulations are established for safe transportation of human and animal products such as food, beverages, medical products, and cosmetics.
 These also keep carriers and shippers responsible for monitoring temperature-sensitive items.